andrewgodshalk/cmssw/README.md

 For all tasks in a project, from VHbbAnalysis/Heppy/test/:
 ```
-python crab_auto/check_proj_status.py <CRAB PROJECT DIRECTORY>
+python crab_auto/check_proj_status.py <CRAB PROJECT DIRECTORY> [OPTIONS]
 ```
 Script will output status of all crab jobs located in \<CRAB PROJECT DIRECTORY>\.
-May be useful to pipe output into a temporary file for easier browsing:
+Options for the crab status command may be included after the dataset.
+It may be useful to pipe output into a temporary file for easier browsing:
 ```
-python crab_auto/check_proj_status.py <CRAB PROJECT DIRECTORY> &> status_output.txt
+python crab_auto/check_proj_status.py <CRAB PROJECT DIRECTORY> > status_output.txt
 ```

 On the web, check the listing for your name on the [Task Monitoring Dashboard](http://dashb-cms-job.cern.ch/dashboard).